An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: DRIVERS OF MODERATE AND EXTREME RAINFALL IN MADEIRA

 {The potential drivers for extreme rainfall above have been widely examined in the climatological literature, mainly on large landmasses.
 In particular, it has been suggested that in North America ENSO, PDO, and NAO play a key role governing the occurrence of extreme rainfall events \citep{kenyon2010, zhang2010, whan2017}; yet for the UK, while NAO is believed to impact the occurrence of extreme rainfall events, no influence of PDO nor AMO has been detected \citep{brown2018}.
-The many peculiarities surrounding Madeira climate (e.g.~Azores anticyclone, Canary current, Gulf stream, \textit{etc}), along with the negative impact that flash floods and landslide events produce on the island, motivate us to ask: i) whether such drivers are relevant for explaining extreme rainfall episodes in Madeira; ii) whether such drivers are also relevant for moderate rainfall events.}
+The many peculiarities surrounding Madeira climate (e.g.{,}~Azores {A}nticyclone, Canary {C}urrent, Gulf {S}tream, \textit{etc}{.}), along with the negative impact that flash floods and landslide events produce on the island, motivate us to ask: i) whether such drivers are relevant for explaining extreme rainfall episodes in Madeira; ii) whether such drivers are also relevant for moderate rainfall events.}